 The Town's real estate sales and values have increased as most other governments in Florida and in the nation; however, the Town has a better than average business cycle than other communities due to the composition of its economy.
-Specifically, the Town primarily consists of affluent residential housing stock of 2,587 units (bcpa.net 2023) with a minimum one-acre and larger single-family estates.
+Specifically, the Town primarily consists of affluent residential housing stock of 2,587 units with a minimum one-acre and larger single-family estates.

-On July 1st, 2023, the Broward County Property Appraiser (BCPA) certified a total taxable value for real and personal property of \$2,222,562,462 for the Town of Southwest Ranches.
-The aggregate increase to the Town's assessed valuations when compared to last year's is 16.39% or \$313,962,233.
-This increase places the Town as the 3rd highest percentage increase among Broward County's 31 municipalities.
-The increase is generally attributable to over \$87 million of new taxable value associated to new construction and building improvements that was a result of families wanting to make the Town of Southwest Ranches, their home as well as Town Council policy, its rural lifestyle, and services.
+On July 1st, 2024, the Broward County Property Appraiser (BCPA) certified a total taxable value for real and personal property of \$2,4,77,686,639 for the Town of Southwest Ranches.
+The aggregate increase to the Town's assessed valuations when compared to last year's is 12.55% or \$276,195,107.
+This increase places the Town as the 4th highest percentage increase among Broward County's 31 municipalities.
+The increase is generally attributable to over \$81 million of new taxable value associated to new construction and building improvements that was a result of families wanting to make the Town of Southwest Ranches, their home as well as Town Council policy, its rural lifestyle, and services.